Skip to content

 The same config, easier to read

-CCL drops the punctuation tax.
+CCL keeps the same structure with less punctuation to scan.
 Compare a small service config in CCL and JSON.

 service = api